darktable-org/dtdocs/content/module-reference/processing-modules/liquify.md

 Lines and curves are sets of points linked together by straight or curved lines.
 The effect is interpolated by a set of strength vectors.

-`Click` the appropriate icon to activate the line or curve tool and `click` on the image to place points to form the path. `Right-click` anywhere when the last point has been placed.
+`Click` the appropriate icon to activate the line or curve tool and `click` on the image to place points to form the path. `Right-click` anywhere when the last point has been placed in order to finish drawing a line/curve.

+Holding `Ctrl` while clicking on the point icon allows you to add multiple points without having to click the icon again. `Right-click` a second time to exit creation mode after a line or curve has been completed.

 lines
 : ![linear](./liquify/liquify_ex5.png)